Alogani/NimGo/README.md

 Unlike some other approaches that rely on futures, NimGo uses the powerful concept of stackful coroutines.
 This means that any I/O call will automatically suspend the current function, allowing the runtime to execute other tasks, and then resume the function later when the I/O operation has completed.

 You can control where the functions suspend and resume by using the goAsync and wait keywords provided by NimGo.
 This gives you a fine-grained control over the asynchronous flow of your code.

+### But I heard all files operations were synchronous ?

+That's a common misconception.
+The operating system does consider regular file operations to be instantaneous, but that's not the case for all file-related tasks.
+Asynchronous I/O is generally not possible for regular files, which can impact the behavior of I/O libraries across programming languages (including std/asyncdispatch).

+However, when there are potential sources of latency involved, such as reading from a remote server, the only solution is to use a separate thread.
+This allows the main application to continue running without being blocked by the file operation.
+There are plans to introduce a multi-threaded implementation of a channel in the future.
+This would allow the current coroutine to be blocked, without interrupting the entire event loop or dispatcher thread.
+This would simplify the handling of file operations with potential latency.

 ### Is NimGo multithreaded ?